risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-mysql-cdc.md

 ### WITH parameters

 All the fields listed below are required.
+Note that the value of these parameters should be enclosed in single quotation marks.

 |Field|Notes|
 |---|---|